syncfusion-content/maui-docs/MAUI/Popup/styles.md

 ### Set overlay opacity

-The SfPopup allows you adjust the opacity of the overlay color by setting the color value to "#30FF0000".
-The first two digits represent opacity in hexadecimal format, while the remaining six digits represent the RGB color.
+The SfPopup allows you adjust the opacity of the overlay color by setting the color value as rgba in hexadecimal value.

 {% tabs %}